starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 }
 ```

-you can create this code :
+you can create this code:

 ```typescript
 const namedTup = {min: "0x4e65ac6", max: 296735486n};
 await myContract.my_function(namedTup);
 ```

-> It's not mandatory to create an object conform to the Cairo 0 named tuple ; you can just use the `cairo.tuple()` function.
+> It's not mandatory to create an object conform to the Cairo 0 named tuple, you can just use the `cairo.tuple()` function.

 ### struct

 Starknet is waiting a list of felts.
-You can send to Starknet.js methods : an object.
+You can send to Starknet.js methods: an object.

 ```typescript
 const myStruct = {type: "TR1POST", tries: 8, isBridged: true};